Skip to main content

 Identifying which services and suburbs are rising to the top

-Once the website is live and the local SEO foundations are in place, the next step is to let the data run for a while and see what patterns emerge.
+Now that the website is live and the SEO foundations are in place, the next step will be to let the website’s performance play out, then learn from the data that emerges.
 We are particularly interested in:

 • Which service pages generate the highest volume of enquiries